CSuperlei/SINCaller/README.md

 ##  Requirement
-We use docker and Anaconda to build the environment, and we use Tensorflow to construct the scSNVIndel.
+We use docker and Anaconda to build the environment, and we use Tensorflow to construct the SINCaller.
 * conda 4.8.3
 * Docker 19.03.8
 * graphviz                  2.40.1